 Germany's tax treaty network is extensive and covers, among others, all member states of the EU and the OECD.
 German tax treaties generally follow the OECD Model Convention.
 German corporate-type funds should be eligible for protection by German tax treaties regardless of the fact that their tax bases only include certain items of German-source income.
-Because distributions by German corporate-type funds to nonresident investors are not taxable in Germany under German domestic tax law, non-resident investors need not rely on treaty benefits in this regard.
+Because distributions by German corporate-type funds to non-resident investors are not taxable in Germany under German domestic tax law, non-resident investors need not rely on treaty benefits in this regard.

 Funds organised as partnerships are transparent for income tax purposes.
 German investors benefit from Germany's tax treaty network because the geographic focus of funds typically relates to tax treaty countries.
 Funds investing in Germany benefit from Germany's tax treaty network because their fundraising very often relates to investors resident in tax treaty countries.
+However, virtually none of the German tax treaties provides any benefits for non-resident investors in case of income from trade or business that is attributable to a German permanent establishment.
+In case of trading treatment of a fund partnership from a German perspective this may give rise to mismatches in case the tax authorities of the country of residence of a non-resident investor take a contrary view.

-Contributed by: Amos Veith, Dr Jens Steinmüller, Ronald Buge and Dr Stephan Schade, POELLATH
+Contributed by: Amos Veith, Jens Steinmüller, Ronald Buge and Stephan Schade, POELLATH